 3.2 Renewal Charges.
 Provider maintains the right to increase Subscription Fees and other applicable fees and charges in connection with each Renewal Term.

 3.3 Taxes.
 Provider’s Subscription Fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, accessible by any jurisdiction whatsoever (collectively, “Taxes”).
 Customer is responsible for paying all Taxes associated with its purchases hereunder.
 If Provider has the legal obligation to pay or collect Taxes for which Customer is responsible under this Section 3.3, Provider shall invoice Customer and Customer shall pay that amount unless Customer provides Provider with a valid tax exemption certificate authorized by the appropriate taxing authority.
 Customer agrees to indemnify and hold Provider harmless from any encumbrance, fine, penalty or other expense which Provider may incur as a result of Customer’s failure to pay any Taxes required hereunder.
-For clarity, Customer is solely responsible for taxes assessable against Provider based on its income, property and employees.

 4.0 Term and Termination